cloudblog004/fantasticfoodies/content/en/posts/1677-recipe-of-homemade-chicken-and-spinach-enchilada-dinner-casserole.md

 - " Shredded jack or cheddar cheese enough to cover the top of dish"
 - " Corn or flour tortillas I thought I had corn but I had flour Worked very well"
 recipeinstructions:
-- "Mix shredded chicken, the soups, the Rotel, onion, cumin, &amp; garlic, in a large bowl.
+- "Mix shredded chicken, the soups, the Rotel, onion, cumin, & garlic, in a large bowl.
 Spray cooking spray in a large Pyrex baking dish."
-- "Put one third of mixture in the baking dish then layer the tortillas,chicken mixture, &amp; spinach, repeat till all mixture is used.
+- "Put one third of mixture in the baking dish then layer the tortillas,chicken mixture, & spinach, repeat till all mixture is used.
 Top with cheese.
 Bake at 350 degrees for 30 minutes."
 - "Ready to serve and ENJOY!"
 categories:
 - Recipe